acemod/ACE3/documentation/user/information-center.md

 **Q:** I am having dll errors.</br>
 **A:** Start the game once with the Arma 3 Launcher, close it, then start the game with your usual launcher (ArmA3Sync, Play withSix, etc &hellip;).</br>
-The simple explanation is that the BattlEye process wasn't ended properly and is unable to start again properly, launching it with the Arma 3 launcher is the only known solution to fix it.</br>
+The simple explanation is that the BattlEye process wasn't ended properly and is unable to start again properly, launching it with the Arma 3 Launcher is the only known solution to fix it.</br>

 **Q:** ACE3 fonts is outdated.</br>
 **A:** This happens because you have file patching enabled, restart your game without the `-FilePatching` param.